 - Saudi Arabia

-can enter Albania without a short-term stay visa (Type C) for tourism or private reasons during the official summer season, 1 April 2019 – 31 October 2019.
+could enter Albania without a short-term stay visa (Type C) for tourism or private reasons during the official summer season 2019.

 All the citizens that need to stay in Albania for more than 90 days during a six months period and require a residence permit should apply for a long-term visa, type D.

 For more information about visa applications and required documents depending on the purpose of your visit to Albania click here:

 If you plan to stay more than 90 days

 All foreign citizens that travel to Albania will get their passports stamped and recorded in electronic systems by border and migration officers.